 - Applicants may only apply for FPD during the defined period of time.

 - Employees who travel on university business are encouraged to incur the lowest practical and reasonable expense while still traveling in an effective and timely manner.
 Those traveling on university business are expected to avoid impropriety, or the appearance of impropriety, in any travel expense.
 Employees should conduct university business with integrity, in compliance with applicable laws and Ohio Ethics guidelines, and in a manner that excludes consideration of personal advantage.
 Should an expense be incurred that is subsequently determined to be improper or in excess of normal costs of travel, the traveler may not be fully reimbursed.

-Complete the application found at the link below.
-Hit submit.
-It's that simple!
+Complete the application found on the canvas shell.
 Remember to submit a different application for each activity.
 If you submitted an application and would like to ensure that it submitted correctly, please email the GSS email account at (firstname.lastname@example.org).

 All current graduate students should have access to the Graduate Student Senate Canvas shell.
 Please look under "all courses" in your canvas account to find it.
 If you believe you should have access to the canvas shell but do not, please contact email@example.com in advance of the deadline.